-It’s probably no surprise to you that a large portion of algorithms developed today are done in SQL.
+It’s probably no surprise to you that a large portion of algorithms developed today is done in SQL.
 And SQL is not going away no matter how much others try to kill it off.
-In the last decade there have been attempts to push the market towards NoSQL platforms, data science notebooks, etc. Yet SQL seems to be coming back even stronger as more modern distributed cloud database come to the market.
+In the last decade, there have been attempts to push the market towards NoSQL platforms, data science notebooks, etc. Yet SQL seems to be coming back even stronger as more modern distributed cloud database come to the market.
 SQL is stronger than ever as a language for analysis.

 The algorithms that we create today are typically saved to individual files or on our desktop.
-We recreate them each time, unless we can hunt down some code saved—who knows where—on our desktop, in email, shared files, and so-on.
+We recreate them each time unless we can hunt down some code saved—who knows where—on our desktop, in email, shared files, and so-on.
 And who’s to say that code is up-to-date with any standard business rules/definitions.
 Very little reuse of algorithms, if any, takes place today since there is no “place” nor way we can “trust” prior work.
-Instead we waste tons of time building it from scratch causing a lot of inconsistencies and overall loss of analytic knowledge across the organization.
+Instead, we waste tons of time building it from scratch causing a lot of inconsistencies and overall loss of analytic knowledge across the organization.

 We need to be able to easily find our code and put it into action without all this extra work.
 Treating SQL as object-oriented allows us to build algorithms on standardized code snippets.
 These code snippets can be parameterized, giving us more flexibility and consistency in reuse.

 This motivated us to build new products that allow individuals and teams to easily reuse and collaborate on their SQL code.